Marcio-Tiene/restaurants-search/README.md

 ```bash
     $ npm i
 ```
+3. Create a .env flie on the root of project's folder and use the google cloud plataform api key from your maps api and locations api

-3. Still in the project folder, type on terminal the command below to start the project in the browser.
+4. Still in the project folder, type on terminal the command below to start the project in the browser.

 ```bash
     $ yarn start